 Powdered Sugar or no?

 You know, I don’t know why I’ve always used powdered sugar, maybe just because my Mom did?
-(Although my Mom has since told me she didn’t use that so who knows where I got that from!)
+(Although my Mom has since told me she didn't use that so who knows where I got that from!)
 I assume you could easily substitute a better sweetener like palm or coconut sugar.
 That's what everyone tells me anyway.
 If you put the sugar in your food processor, I'll bet it would make it finer so the whipped cream stays lighter.
-See the comments for more!
+See the comments for more good information!

 A commenter below suggested this for stiffening up the cream to use in recipes:

 “Take 1 teaspoon of unflavored gelatin and mix with 4 teaspoons of cold water.
 Place briefly on the stove until disolved.
 While beating the whipped cream, slowly add the gelatin (it does not have to be cold).
 This helps to stabilize the whipped cream for cakes and mousse.”